-1.14 The Borough Council and the City Council recognise that there can be barriers to effective public participation and will work hard to address and overcome these where possible.

-1.15 The main constraints are:

-- Cost complex community involvement exercises can be costly and labour intensive in the preparation, attendance and follow up.
-These costs need to be balanced with the complexity of the subject matter of the consultation document and the extent of the area covered by proposals; - Managing expectations balancing the need for consultation with resource constraints. - Consultation fatigue it is important that the councils can deliver their objectives for community involvement but there is also a need to ensure that the local community does not become overloaded with consultation exercises; - Technical terminology although the current planning system seeks to open up the process, there are still many technical terms and expressions.
+- 1.14 The borough council and the city council recognise that there can be barriers to effective public participation and will work hard to address and overcome these where possible. - 1.15 The main constraints are: - Cost complex community involvement exercises can be costly in the preparation, attendance and follow up.
+These costs need to be balanced with the complexity of the subject matter of the consultation document and the extent of the area covered by proposals; - Managing expectations balancing the need for consultation with resource constraints; - Consultation fatigue it is important that the councils can deliver their objectives for community involvement but there is also a need to ensure that the local community does not become overloaded with consultation exercises; - Technical terminology although the current planning system seeks to open up the process, there are still many technical terms and expressions.
 Plain English will be used wherever possible, and glossaries provided within each planning policy document; - External constraints it is sometimes not possible to give a 'free rein' to an issue due to national policy or other 'rules' which are beyond the control of the councils.
-Where these are known, the Borough Council and the City Council will make these clear from the outset; and - Technology the use of e-technology makes communication and involvement in a complex process much easier for the public to self-serve.
-Etechnology enables communities to have 24/7 access to information posted on the council websites.
+Where these are known, the borough council and the city council will make these clear from the outset; and - Technology the use of e-technology makes communication and involvement in a complex process much easier for the public to self-serve.
+E-technology enables communities to have 24/7 access to information posted on the council websites.
 This supports an open and transparent planning system and should reduce the number of planning enquiries.
-However, the Borough Council and the City Council recognise that not all of the community is able to use a computer, the internet or email, and therefore traditional methods of consultation will continue to be utilised.
+However, the borough council and the city council recognise that not all of the community is able to use a computer, the internet or email, and therefore traditional methods of consultation will continue to be utilised.

-Equal Opportunity
+Equal opportunity

-- 1.16 The way in which we consult on planning matters will aim to meet the specific local needs of the two local authority areas. - 1.17 In our endeavour to work in an inclusive manner we will consider the way we deliver our planning services from the perspective of a range of potential users.
-We will do this in a number of ways, including the following: - Meeting our duties as set out in the Race Relations (Amendment) Act 2000 and the Disability Discrimination Act 1995. - Promoting race equality and ensure fairness and equal treatment when carrying out consultation and community engagement. - Providing equal standards of service to disabled people. - Considering the need to offer planning policy documents in other formats on request. - Offering some consultation and community engagement approaches in planmaking that do not involve writing. - Organising consultation events to maximise involvement in plan-making, i.e. workshops. - 1.18 Making the service accessible to those who are unfamiliar with the terms, processes and structures of the planning system is always a challenge.
+- 1.16 The way in which we consult on planning matters will aim to meet the specific local needs of the two local authority areas. - 1.17 Stoke-on-Trent City Council and Newcastle-under-Lyme Borough Council are both committed to meeting their duties regarding equality and diversity, under the terms of the Equality Act 2010 (see Glossary).
+In our endeavour to work in an inclusive manner we will consider the way we deliver our planning services from the perspective of a range of potential users, including 'hard to reach' groups (see Glossary).
+Consultation measures set out in this SCI, which have been prepared with this aim in mind, include a commitment to make available documents in other formats upon request and offering some consultation and community engagement approaches in plan-making that do not involve writing. - 1.18 Making the service accessible to those who are unfamiliar with the terms, processes and structures of the planning system is always a challenge.
 We will continuously review the ways we do this and will endeavour to cater for a range of levels of literacy and comprehension and will seek to clarify the relevance of planning to people's everyday lives.
-Any significant changes to the way the community are involved will be subject to public consultation. - 1.19 The Tables on pages 13 to 18 and in Appendices 5 to 8 set out how different groups and individuals can get involved.
+Any significant changes to the way the community are involved will be subject to public consultation. - 1.19 The Tables on pages 14 to 18 and in Appendices 5 to 7 set out how different groups and individuals can get involved.

-The Planning System: Plan-Making and Decision-Taking
+The Planning System: plan-making and decision-taking